section-engineering-education/engineering-education/articles/evaluating-ml-model-performance/index.md

 ### Useful Terms

-**Training set** – this refers to a subset of a dataset used to build predictive models.
+**Training set** – according to this ingsigtful article on [model evaluation](https://heartbeat.fritz.ai/introduction-to-machine-learning-model-evaluation-fa859e1b2d7f), this refers to a subset of a dataset used to build predictive models.
 It includes a set of input examples that will be used to train a model by adjusting the parameters of the set.

 **Validation set** – is a subset of a dataset whose purpose is to assess the performance of the model built, during the training phase.
 It periodically evaluates a model and allows for fine-tuning of the parameters of the model.
-It is worth noting that not all modeling algorithms need a validation set.
+This [post](https://docs.sparkflows.io/en/latest/machine-learning/evaluation.html) mentions that it is worth noting that not all modeling algorithms need a validation set.

 **Test set** – this is also known as unseen data.
 It is the final evaluation that a model undergoes after the training phase.
-A test set is a subset of a dataset used to assess the possible future performance of a model.
+A test set is best defined in this [article](https://heartbeat.fritz.ai/introduction-to-machine-learning-model-evaluation-fa859e1b2d7f) as a subset of a dataset used to assess the possible future performance of a model.
 For example, if a model fits to the training set much better than the test set, overfitting is likely present.

 **Overfitting**– refers to when a model contains more parameters than can be accounted for by the dataset.
 Noisy data contributes to overfitting.
 The generalization of such models is unreliable since the model learns more than it is meant to from the dataset.